A dashboard in the FullStory app showing session replay metrics and rage clicks

 7. Sessions recorded (sampling vs. everything)

-Some tools only capture a sampling of sessions while others—like FullStory—capture them all.
+Some tools only capture a sampling of sessions while others—like Fullstory—capture them all.
 Sampling limits the ability to dive into customer support tickets by user session (or co-browse), assign sessions to bug reports, generate aggregated insights, gather insights on edge-cases, as well as other limitations.

 8. Ability to identify specific sessions by user